jlgerber/cpp_happy_fun_time/session_17/session17.md

 std::thread t1(fct, std::ref(s) );
 ```

 Another thing to be aware of.
-If we try and get a bit more terse and construct the functor in the thread constructor,
- we will run into "c++'s most vexing parse".
+If we try and get a bit more terse and construct the functor in the thread constructor,we will run into "c++'s most vexing parse".
 Basically , the following will not do what we want:

 ```
 std::thread t1(Fctor(), s);